-Like ACT, CFT is less concerned with a theory or a model but it is well connected to knowledge emerging from neuro-science.
+Like ACT, CFT is less concerned with a theory or a model and it is well connected to knowledge emerging from neuro-science.

 Like Mindfulness, CFT is good at linking Eastern philosophies and practices to Western therapeutic structures such as Cognitive Behavioural Therapy (CBT) and Martin Seligman’s perspective on positive psychology.

-Instead, I want you to use CFT as a ‘mirror’ and to look at yourself as you practise the art of working differently.
-Fortunately, the term ‘evidence-base’ is rather fashionable and, in practice, it is not essential if you are to integrate CFT into your safe experiments.
+I want you to use CFT, or any model, for that matter, as a ‘mirror’ and to look at yourself as you practise the art of working differently.
+In practice, it is not essential if you are to integrate CFT into your safe experiments.

 Engage with thinking-about-breathing.
 As this continues, focus on how your legs feel.
 On your out-breath imagine any tension in your legs and notice how it can flow down your legs and out of your body.
-Let the tension go.
+Let the tension go on that out-breath.

 As you breathe in, notice the energy that flows into and through your body.
 You can tense your leg muscles as you breathe in.
 Allow them to relax as you breathe out.